 Have you seen all the AMAZING ink or acrylic paint pour videos out there?
 I always have to stop and watch the outcome every time!
 This painted pumpkin tutorial is so much fun!
 The best part is this family-friendly no-carve pumpkin craft is that it can be done in 10 minutes or less.

-So when it came to painting our pumpkins as a family I knew that I really wanted to try to create paint pour pumpkins!
-Yes, we do only paint our pumpkins and do not carve our pumpkins, because who wants three kids under 5 using knives!
+When it came to painting our pumpkins as a family I knew that I really wanted to try to create colorful Halloween decorations!
+This project is perfect for those that do not carve our pumpkins.
+We like to paint pumpkins with our young children because who wants three kids under 5 using knives?

 Here is a great article about using more advanced materials to create awesome abstract canvases and a resource I used even when experimenting with my own “dirty” paint pour pumpkin!

 How To Make A Paint Pour Pumpkin In 5 Minutes

 You can do this paint pour technique with any color of paint.
 It is best to pick colors that you think may mix well together.
 You would not want to put complementary colors (like red and green) together.
 You would chance them making a muddy brown.

 I was nervous to add colors that I knew would not mix well together.
 For the first round of paint pour, I added in this order: blue, turquoise, yellow, and then white into a disposable cup.